jaymzh/sugarjar/README.md

 ## Using SugarJar as a git wrapper

-SugarJar, by default, will pass any commends it doesn't know straight to `hub` (which passes commands **it** doesn't know to `git`).
+SugarJar, by default, will pass any command it doesn't know straight to `hub` (which passes commands **it** doesn't know to `git`).
 As such you can alias it to `git` and just have a super-git.